In Brief

 If You Feel Something Cracking

 If this article has left you feeling defensive — notice it.
-The impulse to argue, to nitpick, to find reasons why this doesn't apply to you — that impulse is data.
-It's the system defending itself against truth that threatens it.
+The impulse to argue, to nitpick, to find reasons why this doesn't apply to you — that impulse is worth noticing.
+It may be the system defending itself against a truth that threatens it.